Last Modified: January 6, 2016

 Classification: Aromatase Inhibitor

-There are a number of things you can do to manage the side effects of Letrozole.
+There are a number of things you can do to manage the side effects of letrozole.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 There are a few things you can do to help with hot flashes.
 Several medications have been shown to help with symptoms, including clonidine (a blood pressure medication), low doses of certain antidepressants (such as venlafaxine and Prozac), and gabapentin.
 Non-medical recommendations include:

 Your doctor will check your bone health before starting therapy.
 This is done with a bone density scan (dexa scan).
 Women with no weakening of bones prior to aromatase inhibitor therapy will have a follow-up scan around one year after starting therapy, and then every one to two years.

-Vaginal dryness and related painful intercourse is one of the more common side effects of cancer therapy.
-Vaginal lubricants and moisturizers can help with these concerns.
-Learn more about specific recommendations for dealing with this side effect.
+Vaginal dryness and related painful intercourse is one of the more common side effects of cancer therapy in women.
+Vaginal lubricants and moisturizers (longer lasting form of moisturizers) can help with these concerns.
+Talk to your healthcare team for more suggestions in managing this side effect.